Ph.D. in Geospatial Analytics

 - Unofficial transcripts from all colleges/universities attended (official transcripts are only required if admitted to the program).

 - A personal statement, not to exceed 2 pages.
-We encourage you to consider the following:
+We encourage you to include the following in your personal statement:

 - Your academic and career goals as well as your motivation in pursuing a Ph.D.